rickosborne/cascades/md/21-3-3-the-rear-guard.md

 I couldn't tell her that she was wrong, nor could I think of anything else to say, so I nodded and walked back to the galley.

 It wasn't the most fruitful of exercises.
-I didn't get any more back story on any of them.
+I didn't get any additional back-story on any of them.
 If I'm being generous I'd say that I got a few insights into their personalities that might make it easier to tack on future memories.
 But that's a stretch.

 _I'll get more in the next loop._

-It occurs to me that I'm a few hours into loop three.
+It occurred to me that I was a few hours into loop three.
-That means I've been at this for something like 24 hours straight already.
+That means I'd been at this for something like 24 hours straight already.
 My headache and appetite continue to grow, but my alertness and fatigue seem to reset with each loop.
 Well, for the most part, anyway.

 It's a vague inkling right now, but I have the sense that it's getting harder to keep a train of thought.
-With all of the input I'm trying to keep track of, and juggling and sorting three and four versions of the same events, I guess I shouldn't be surprised that I'm distracted.
+With all the input I'm trying to keep track of, and juggling and sorting three and four versions of the same events, I guess I shouldn't be surprised that I'm distracted.

-For now I'm going back to my consideration of sight lines.
+For now, I'm going back to my consideration of sight lines.

 I grabbed some aspirin from the galley and settled into my jump seat to wait out the weather.